maicodalri/HException/README.md

 # HException
-O exemplo a seguir tem como objetivo mostrar como utilizar o mecanismo controlador de exceções do Delphi
+O exemplo a seguir tem como objetivo mostrar a utilização do mecanismo controlador de exceções do Delphi